mprzodala/eventrix/getting-started.md

 eventrix.emit('fooEvent', { foo: 'Some text' });
 // after call emit fooListener will be called with { title: 'Some title' } as eventData
 ```
-### Manage state
+### State management
-Ok now we know how to listen on events and emit events but what about state?
-Where he is?
-If we want change state we need use events receiver
+Now we know how to listen on events and emit events.
+But what about state?
+Where is it?
+If we want to change state, we need to use events receiver
 ```js
 import { EventsReceiver } from 'eventrix';